nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks : `ls`

-Shows a list of all tasks in the planner so that you can view all the tasks easily in one place. <br>
+Shows a list of all tasks in the planner so that you can view all the tasks easily in one place.
+Calendar will be reset.
-Automatically brings your calendar back to the current date.

 Format: `ls`

 ### Listing all tasks : `ls not done`

-Shows a list of all uncompleted tasks in the planner so that you can view all the uncompleted tasks easily. <br>
+Shows a list of all uncompleted tasks in the planner so that you can view all the uncompleted tasks easily.
+Calendar will be reset.
-Automatically brings your calendar back to the current date.

 Format: `ls not done`